ansible/eda-server-operator/docs/user-guide/redis-configuration.md

 #### Redis Cluster

-The format of the cluster_endpoint field should of the following format:
+The format of the cluster_endpoint field is:

 "<host>:<port>[,<host>:<port>]*"